Gestalt Principles of Perception

 When you follow the Gestalt Principles, the site’s navigation will be in familiar places that will be easy to find on the page.
 For example, when users land on a page, they mostly look for the navigation bar to find out where things are on the site.
 So, why not use proximity, similarity, and good form in the navigation hierarchy so the user will perceive menu titles positioned closely to each other as being related to one another?
 The logo could be close to the menu navigation bar to make the user’s navigation intuitive and easy.

 Or, if you want the users to contact you, give them several places to easily find contact information, or send a message if they have a problem, and be able to contact your company and find a solution.
 An email address plus a highlight on your phone number in a place easy to locate will show them that you want your clients to stay happy.
 The principle of proximity was used as items placed near each other appear to be a group.
 The items in the contact list are equidistant and close to each other perceiving that they are related.
 There are three layers in the contact form, with distinct applications clearly apparent to the users.

 The principle of figure-ground is used in the top feature image of the page where the figure (the “hero image”) is separated from the ground.
 The relationship is stable, making both distinguishable from each other, in colour, size, and level of detail.
 The text colour white over the contrasting image focuses on attention and visibility, making it prioritised as the figure or the positive space.

 The principle of proximity was used on this page.
 Elements of the same category are placed together, showing their relation to the title of the page.
 The user will also notice the subtitles under the photos creating a seamless relationship between the picture and the subtitle and delivering a better visual experience to the users.

 The users demand websites to be consistent.
-You can’t be comic on one page and pressing on the other unless there is a good motive for that.
-The design, tone, personality should stay the same.
+You can’t be comic on one page and press on the other unless there is a good motive for that.
+The design, tone, and personality should stay the same.